mlanza/ai-literacy/301/05-text-adventures.md

 **MCP changes that.**

 It packages each tool like a USB device.
-Once wrapped, any LLM in any environment can recognize and use it — as long as it supports MCP.
+Once wrapped, a model can readily recognize and use it.
 This means:

 > **If one developer builds the adapter, everyone can use the tool.**